arancauchi/dark-past/greely.md

 By August 1883, he understood: no one was coming.

 Their food was nearly gone.
-Their only hope was to march south to Cape Sabine, where the Neptune had supposedly left supplies.
+Their only hope was to march south to Cape Sabine, where supplies had supposedly been left.

 240 miles through the Arctic.
 As winter approached.